brunerd/jpt/README.md

 	-u Escape all string characters above 0x7F as UTF-16 surrogate pairs \u -a Always return an array, inhibit reduction of single element arrays, will return [] for nothing -F Flatten arrays if possible
-	-N Nesting reduction, enclosing arrays will be removed stoppping when length > 1
+	-N Nesting reduction, enclosing arrays will be removed, stopping if array length > 1

 Alternate Output Modes:
 	-l output the length of the array, number of properties in an object, or length of string